nicwa45/examensarbete_final/README.md

 # examensarbete_final
-dota 2 website using opendota api with python code hosted on azure with docker image
+dota 2 website using opendota api with python, javascript, css and html code hosted on azure with a docker image